How to manage online group work

 You can access a range of collaborative tools through your University of Sheffield login.
 For example, you can use Google:

-Access the Google Apps Guidance for students
+Access the Google Apps guidance for students (login required)

 Google Meet